wpengine/hwptoolkit/examples/next/render-blocks-pages-router/README.md

 ## Important notes

-- This example does not require a working WordPress instance, it uses fake request to get prefetched GQL response
+- This example does not require a working WordPress instance, it uses a fake request to get a prefetched GQL response
 - If you have a working WordPress instance you can easily connect it to this example.
 For the details check the `pages/index.js` file.
 - You will need to have [`wp-graphql-content-blocks`](https://github.com/wpengine/wp-graphql-content-blocks) and [`WPGraphQL`](https://wordpress.org/plugins/wp-graphql/) plugins installed if you want to connect it to a WordPress instance.